gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 #### Binding

-WCF provides a one-way message exchange pattern using one sequence over one HTTP channel.
+WCF provides a one-way message-exchange pattern using one sequence over one HTTP channel.
 WCF uses HTTP requests to transmit all messages from the Initiator to the Responder and HTTP responses to transmit all messages from the Responder to the Initiator.

 #### CreateSequence Exchange